Americans look past fuel cost, bad weather to set July Fourth travel record

 'WANTING TO TRAVEL'

 Despite recent declines, fuel prices remain well above historical levels.
-The average price for a gallon of gasoline was $2.74 during the July Fourth week in 2019, and the weekly average price from 2015 through 2019 was under $2.50 a gallon.
+The average price for a gallon of gasoline was $2.74 during the July Fourth week in 2019, and the weekly average price from 2015 through 2019 was under $2.50 a gallon, according to U.S. Energy Information Administration data.

 Still, vacationers' travel plans are largely unaffected by higher prices this year, according to a survey of over 1,000 people by auto retail group American Trucks.